Cecil (novel)

-Cecil, or Adventures of a Coxcomb is a 1841 novel by the British writer Catherine Gore, originally published in three volumes by Richard Bentley.
+Cecil, or Adventures of a Coxcomb is an 1841 novel by the British writer Catherine Gore, originally published in three volumes by Richard Bentley.
 It is part of the tradition of Silver Fork novels, which had enjoyed great success in the 1820s and 1830s but was coming to an end by the early Victorian era.
 It offers a retrospective look at the Regency era through the eyes of Cecil, a dandy who lived through it in high society.
 It was followed by a sequel Cecil, a Peer published the same year.